 One thing to note when considering a Schnauzer is that they are prone to chase cats.
 This is because of their history as ratters.

-They see cats and prey and are inclined to chase them, but this behavior can be trained out of them, primarily if they are taught at a young age.
+When they see cats and prey, they are inclined to chase them, but this behavior can be trained out of them, primarily if they are taught at a young age.

 Their high intelligence and obedience make them an excellent dog choice for any family.